dayton-outar/shillings/docs/ANALYSIS.md

 # Financial Report Analysis

+## Introduction to Financial Accounting

+...

-## Measuring Income
+### Measuring Income

+...

-### The Accounting Time Period
+#### The Accounting Time Period

 > Established purely for accounting purposes, the fiscal year does not necessarily end on December 31.
-Many companies choose the end of calendar-year quarters (March 31, June 30, and September 30) as their fiscal year end. [^1]
+Many companies choose the end of calendar-year quarters (March 31, June 30, and September 30) as their fiscal year end.

 This is an important point to note for data-entry purposes when it comes to the _statement dates_ for annual reports.

-### Revenues and Expenses
+#### Revenues and Expenses

 > Companies obtain assets by selling products or services and use assets in producing and delivering those products or services.
 When they sell products or services, they record **revenue** (sometimes called **sales** or **sales revenue** [or **turnover**]), which is the increase in net assets resulting from selling products or services.
 Revenues increase owners’ equity.
 In contrast, **expenses** are decreases in net assets as a result of consuming or giving up resources in the process of providing products or services to a customer.
 Expenses decrease owners’ equity. **Income** (also known as **profits** or **earnings**) is the excess of revenues over expenses.
 If expenses exceed revenues, we call it a loss.
 >